A particular red hot pepper might actually be of greater value to your health as a staple in your medicine cabinet rather than in your spice rack?

 Additionally, the form of vitamin E found in capsicum is an especially stable one, which makes it particularly well-suited for medical applications.

-m comes from a study done by a team of researchers from the Samuel Oschin Comprehensive Cancer Institute at Cedars-Sinai Medical Center, along with colleagues from UCLA.
+This claim comes from a study done by a team of researchers from the Samuel Oschin Comprehensive Cancer Institute at Cedars-Sinai Medical Center, along with colleagues from UCLA.
 The researchers discovered that the capsaicin component of the cayenne pepper caused human prostate cells to undergo programmed cell death.

 As exciting as these results are, the Association has been careful to emphasize that more studies need to be done before it's clear how capsaicin can be used in treating humans.